StormForgeDeveloper/StormForge/README.md

 # Prerequisites
 1. Linux sub system for WIndows.
-	- It's tested on Ubuntu 20.04.
+	- It's tested on Ubuntu 20.04 with dotnet6.
-1. Visual Studio 2022.
-It should work with 2019 as well.
+1. Visual Studio 2022 with dotnet 6.
 1. CMake 3.22 or later